Business Administration Course Offerings

 BUAD 270 Marketing Concepts and Issues

 Introduction to marketing as an essential business function.
-Covers the role of marketing in companies, the marketing mix and its management, and selected platforms such as marketing internationally and on the Internet.
-Emphasizes responsible decision-making within regard to various constituents.
+Covers the role of marketing in companies, the marketing mix and its management, and selected platforms such as marketing internationally and on the internet.
+Emphasizes responsible decision-making with regard to various constituents.
 Prerequisite: sophomore standing.

 BUAD 284 Statistics for Business and Economics

 Introduction to the basic statistical concepts and techniques used to analyze data in business and economics.
 Covers descriptive and inferential statistics, probability and probability distributions, sampling and estimation, hypothesis testing, regression and correlation analysis, and other selected topics.
 Includes statistical software applications.
 Prerequisite: MATH 124 or MATH 128 or MATH 131.

 BUAD 333 Operations Management